 I’ve heard a lot about tofu scramble over the last few months and I have to say, my inner sceptic wasn’t convinced.
 However, when I found out this vegan breakfast alternative to scrambled eggs was one of the recipes in the Vegan Toolkit Workshop, I thought I really ought to try it.
 I volunteered to make this particular dish and was of course completely won over.

-A day out at River Cottage HQ on the beautiful Devon Dorset border has much to recommend it, especially when the sun is shining.
+OA day out at River Cottage HQ on the beautiful Devon Dorset border has much to recommend it, especially when the sun is shining.
 A few days ago, I had the pleasure of visiting for a second time.
+There was food, foraging, cooking, photography and a tour.

 Cranks and I go back a long way.
 The Dartington Cider Press branch, now Cranks Kitchen, opened many years ago, when I was at school.
 It was a very exciting prospect for an ever hungry bunch of teenagers and it was only a couple of hundred yards down the hill.
 We couldn’t afford much, but I do remember wolfing down a fair number of cheese baps and date slices.
 I have been a frequent visitor ever since.
 When I was invited to attend a new product launch event there a few week ago, I was not going to say no.